 Avacor Review

-Minoxidil was the first substance approved by the FDA in the US to treat male pattern baldness and it has since been approved by the equivalent health authorities in many other countries of the world.
-The main active ingredient in nutritional capsules is saw palmetto.
+The Avacor All Natural Nutricap is a dietary supplement.
+The main active ingredient in nutritional capsules is a full dose (160mg twice a day) of saw palmetto.
 Saw palmetto's potency in treating hair loss is usually compared with finasteride and it is often presented as its safe natural alternative.
 However, this claim seems unsubstantiated as nobody really knows whether saw palmetto can help treat baldness.
 In spite of this, it is the most popular ingredient in natural hair loss remedies.
-Other ingredients include grape seed extract (rich in essential fatty acids and procyanidins), ginkgo biloba, horsetail (antioxidant) and bilberry.
-None of these herbs and fruits has been clinically proven to be beneficial in treating baldness (except procyanidin).
+Other ingredients include Resveratrol (grape seed extract rich in essential fatty acids and procyanidins), ginkgo biloba and bilberry.
+None of these herbs and fruits (except procyanidin) has been clinically proven to be beneficial in treating baldness.

 No Consumer Reviews Yet